 Jun 24, 2020

-By Kate Smith, Director of Membership & Programs
+By Kate Smith, Vice President of Operations

 Throughout my professional career, I’ve always enjoyed the unconventional.
 From theme parks and roller coasters to sharks and the Caribbean, my background has positively shaped my approach to association management.
 You may wonder, how does lifeguarding or running a theme park apply to membership development?
 How does tagging sharks (like on TV during Shark Week) apply to event management?
 It’s not about hard skills, but rather the unique life lessons and people skills that create change and forward movement.